- Addis Ababa

 Most hotels offer shuttle services from the airport, however these should be booked in advance.
 Local minibuses are also available but these tend to be crowded and can be uncomfortable with luggage.

 Car rental is available at the airport.

-To avoid haggling and overpricing use the yellow/cream coloured government taxis parked at the terminal.
+To avoid haggling and overpricing, travellers should use the yellow/cream coloured government taxis parked at the terminal.
 These are more comfortable and reliable than the unofficial blue and white cabs.
-Make sure to agree on a fee with the driver before starting your journey.
+Passengers should make sure to agree on a fee with the driver before starting their journey.